atreyasha/dotfiles/develop.md

     1.  emacs

+        1.  fix slow response with `ipython`{.verbatim} inferior shell

-        1.  migrate to lightweight and lean personal emacs configuration which would be optimized with time such as with `doom` -\> might help circumvent many bugs encountered such as those with `latex` and `elpy` compatibilities
+        2.  migrate to lightweight and lean personal emacs configuration which would be optimized with time such as with `doom`{.verbatim} -\> might help circumvent many bugs encountered such as those with `latex`{.verbatim} and `elpy`{.verbatim} compatibilities

-        2.  consider changing to different autocompletion background such as `lsp` to solve legacy issues
+        3.  consider changing to different autocompletion background such as `lsp`{.verbatim} to solve legacy issues

-        3.  clean up `init.el` and remove many comments
+        4.  clean up `init.el`{.verbatim} and remove many comments

-        4.  issue of `elpy` hard-coded `company` backends -\> this should instead be soft-coded and easily updated from upstream
+        5.  issue of `elpy`{.verbatim} hard-coded `company`{.verbatim}
+            backends -\> this should instead be soft-coded and easily updated from upstream

-        5.  work on script which updates all emacs packages during system update
+        6.  work on script which updates all emacs packages during system update

-        6.  consider running emacs as a service to have everything synchronized in one run
+        7.  consider running emacs as a service to have everything synchronized in one run

     2.  i3

-        1.  flush screen when waking from sleep -\> execute `xset dpms force on` hook perhaps with `sleep 1` to overcome freeze bug
+        1.  flush screen when waking from sleep -\> execute `xset dpms force on`{.verbatim} hook perhaps with `sleep 1`{.verbatim} to overcome freeze bug

         2.  think about using xautolock/xss-lock to circumvent some manual pid checking and possibly extra sleep: